Criminology - your questions answered

 Global thinking

-International perspectives are an integral part of the BSc (Hons) Criminology – and we offer you the chance to witness how other countries approach criminal justice at first hand.
+International perspectives are an integral part of the BSc (Hons) Criminology – you will explore how other countries approach criminal justice at first hand.
 We have previously hosted international debates with Criminology students from across the globe, and such experiences enrich your learning and help shape your future career.

 Expert teaching